 Throughout the years that followed the asylum went under heaps more change, introducing more female staff members and undergoing several name changes.
 It has even been stamped by the war, as in WWII, the hospital and grounds received bomb damage as did the laundry house, which was hit by a V1 flying bomb aka a ‘doodlebug’, resulting in many casualties.

-In 1948 the hospital joined the NHS as part of the North West Metropolitan Region, and was now known as St Bernard’s Hospital (much more PC).
+In 1948 the hospital joined the NHS as part of the North West Metropolitan Region, and was now known as St Bernard’s Hospital.
 By the 1960s, it held 2200 patients.
 From then till now the hospital underwent more rapid change, and now exists as an independent trust - part of the West London Mental Health (NHS) Trust.
 The development consists of part of the old asylum.

 "St Bernard’s Gate is a beautiful development with generously sized flats – unlike some other developments.
 The area is also full of rich history surrounded by some beautiful old buildings that used to be the old sanatorium.
 Hanwell is also home to the Hanwell Carnival – the second largest carnival in all of London.
 Held in June each year, it’s amazing fun."

 - James Johnson, LiFE sales agent, who helped sell in this development.

-If you would like to register your interest in this kooky development in West London, let us know by calling the team on: +44 (0)203 668 1111.
+If you would like to register your interest in this development in West London, let us know by calling the team on: +44 (0)203 668 1111.

 How’s that for a slice of history - what a place to live!
 Do you live in an interesting/historic development?
 Email your stories to: email@example.com.
 We’d love to hear about your experiences!